nikspyratos/toybox/README.md

 **Remember: this is a list of options, not requirements.
 You can likely run your SaaS perfectly fine without many of these.**

+This list includes both commercial options and open-source, including packages.

+For more, search for `awesome-laravel` repos on Github, like [this one](https://github.com/chiraggude/awesome-laravel).

 #### Analytics

 [Fathom](https://usefathom.com) and [Plausible](https://plausible.io) are great options.
 If I had to choose: Fathom has more accessible pricing, and is made with Laravel!